Your shopping cart is empty.

 We want Lindy Cook Severns art to last for generations.
 All prints, whether open editions or uniquely embellished remarques are done on with archival (acid-free, non-reactive) ink and papers and matted in acid-free matboard.
 Original art, from the smallest drawings and watercolors to the largest oils and pastel paintings are done on archival surfaces.
 Lindy uses the highest grade pigments in each medium.
 Light-fastness of pigments is further protected by covering all but all paintings in artist grade UV protective glazing, whether glass or acrylic.
 Conservation framing on original art means no reactive materials come in contact with the artwork, so all tape and backing boards are acid free and create a barrier for the artwork.

-Get 20% off your first print order when you subscribe to Lindy's popular monthly newsletter.
-Be first to see new art and enjoy special promotions!
+Get 15% off your first open edition print order when you subscribe to see new art and enjoy special promotions!

 This is only visible to you because you are logged in and are authorized to manage this website.
 This message is not visible to other website visitors.